So Many Diets to Choose From – Which is best?

 Sometimes.
-The problem is not the carb though.
-Misconceptions abound on this one but let’s just clear this up.
-Carbohydrates are the sugars, starches, and fibers found in fruits, grains, vegetables and milk products.
+The problem is not the carb, though.
+Misconceptions abound on this one but let’s clear this up.
+Carbohydrates are sugars, starches, and fibers in fruits, grains, vegetables, and milk products.
 Good luck avoiding these for too long.
-Sure, you could avoid CERTAIN KINDS of carbs like sugar and even certain starches… but you wouldn’t want to avoid them all.
-Certain kinds of natural sugars provide essential nutrients that keep our bodies healthy and can help prevent several diseases.
-These sugars can provide an additional benefit as well and I shouldn’t even have to discuss the importance of fiber at this point.
-Ultimately, one simply could not adhere to this type of diet without causing some issues in the body.
+You could avoid CERTAIN KINDS of carbs like refined sugar and even certain starches, but you wouldn’t want to avoid them all.
+Certain natural sugars provide essential nutrients that keep our bodies healthy and can help prevent several diseases.
+These sugars can also provide an additional benefit, and I shouldn’t even have to discuss the importance of fiber at this point.
+Ultimately, one could not adhere to this type of diet without causing some issues in the body.

 Should I avoid grains?

-Sometimes.
+Probably.
 Full disclosure: I am not a fan of grains and think people should avoid them.
 However, I understand the argument regarding dietary fiber.
-Just remember that dietary fiber can come in many different forms such as berries.
-Grains are just part of that puzzle and an easy source for us to get the fiber.
-Easy isn’t always best though.
+Just remember that dietary fiber can come in many forms, such as berries.
+Grains are just part of that puzzle and an easy source for us to get fiber.
+Easy isn’t always the best, though.
 You have to consider the source.
-Refined grains are just bad – I would really hope that at this point in the game, that statement wouldn’t get too much resistance.
-Whole grains are decent though.
-They can help reduce blood cholesterol levels and they may even lower the risk of heart disease.
-Additionally, whole grains tend to be high B vitamins, magnesium, iron, phosphorus, manganese, and selenium.
+Refined grains are bad – I hope that at this point in the game, that statement wouldn’t get too much resistance.
+Whole grains are better than refined grains, though.
+Studies suggest they can help reduce blood cholesterol levels, and they may even lower the risk of heart disease.
+Whole grains are high in B vitamins, magnesium, iron, phosphorus, manganese, and selenium.
 However, all of this can come at a cost (if you are not choosing wisely).
-It is known that some grains can cause an overgrowth of bad bacteria in the gut and contribute to candida infections.
-This often results in reduced nutrient absorption.
-That’s not all!
-Some have pesticide residues.
-This can make you sick long-term.
-And due to modern farming practices, we have begun to see the destructive power of lectins.
-Basically, lectins are the defense mechanism of the grain itself.
-For some (and many more that don’t realize it yet) these chemical compounds can cause serious digestive and immune problems.
-To make it simple though, just know that whole grains are better than refined grains.
-Still, if I were forced to choose a grain to consume, I would probably lean towards grains such as brown rice, millet, and sorghum, along with pseudo-grains like quinoa, buckwheat, and wild rice.
-This is because while these are still grains, they have been shown to have numerous health benefits without all of the bad that the others provide.
-Perhaps it’s a double-edged sword.
-I guess we’ll see.

 Should I eat a low-calorie diet?

 Sometimes.
-Too many people don’t understand what “calories” even are or why they are avoiding them.
+Too many people don’t understand what “calories” are or why they avoid them.
 Calories in food provide energy in the form of heat so that our bodies can function properly.
 So if we wanted to be REAL about this diet, we could call it a low-fuel or low-energy diet.
-I don’t know about you but that doesn’t sound so great.
-Some people do this to lose weight and it’s true that you will.
+I don’t know about you, but that doesn’t sound great.
+Some people do this to lose weight, and it’s true that you will.
 This is especially true if your activity level is high.
-But like many of the other “diets“, it’s unsustainable for several reasons; like the fatigued and nauseous feelings, people get constipation, the muscle loss, and the formation of gallstones.
+But like many of the other “diets,” it’s unsustainable for several reasons; like the fatigued and nauseous feelings, people get constipation, muscle loss, and the formation of gallstones.

 Do you see what I mean?
-Each one of these has their place but it will likely vary depending on your needs.
+Each of these has its place, but it will likely vary depending on your needs.
 Nature has given us an abundance of clues to follow.
 Too many of us simply ignore them.
 It’s sort of like the topics I wrote about in the Briobiotic Protocol; not everything is so cut and dry or black and white.
-We have to listen to nature (and our bodies) and act accordingly.
+We must listen to nature (and our bodies) and act accordingly.

 So, what do I do?
 Well, I’m just writing this to provide you with some things to consider.
 I am not trying to push a certain lifestyle on you.
 However, I don’t mind telling you.
-Just keep in mind that I’m not your doctor and you have to do what is ultimately right for you.
+Remember that I’m not your doctor, and you have to do what is ultimately right for you.
 Simplistically, I listen to my body and appeal to nature.
 Indeed, I approach diet a bit differently than most.

 Sometimes, I fast for days.
 Many times I eat only once a day.
 Sometimes I even eat twice a day.
 I rarely eat three or more times a day.
 Sometimes I eat dinner.
 Sometimes it’s lunch and dinner or just breakfast.
 I mix it up and do not count calories.
 My body tells me what I need.

-Understand that I eat with purpose and I fast with purpose.
+Understand that I eat with purpose, and I fast with purpose.
 I know that my biology is still hunter-gatherer.
 I know that if I were alive 40,000 years ago, there would be times I wouldn’t eat at all.
 I likely wouldn’t have a farm or crops because I would be on the move hunting beasts.
-There would be times that I would fill up on fruit alone.
-There would be times I would get the kill, consume the meat and drink the milk from the utter.
-But arguably the most important part would be that I wouldn’t have a factory ensuring that my food could last a year or more by removing certain essential enzymes while stuffing it with chemicals I couldn’t pronounce.
+There would be times when I would fill up on fruit alone.
+Sometimes I would get the kill, consume the meat and drink the milk from the utter.
+But arguably, the most crucial part would be that I wouldn’t have a factory ensuring that my food could last a year or more by removing certain essential enzymes while stuffing it with chemicals I couldn’t pronounce.

-My advice is to simply mix it up with a heavy lean towards your nutritional goals by consuming REAL FOOD.
-Don’t over-complicate it though.
-Enjoy your life because the scientific discoveries will likely change a few more times before it’s all settled.
-Learn the pros and cons of all of the various diets and find your perfect mix.
+I advise mixing it up with a heavy lean towards your nutritional goals by consuming REAL FOOD.
+Don’t over-complicate it, though.
+Enjoy your life because scientific discoveries will likely change a few more times before it’s all settled.
+Learn the pros and cons of various diets and find your perfect mix.
 It does not have to be all of one or another.
-In my life… I find that the mix is what benefits me the most.
+In my life… I find that the blend is what benefits me the most.
 At the end of the day, realize that all of these great diets are still great diets… sometimes.